Variational Auto-Decoder: A Method for Neural Generative Modeling from Incomplete Data: Related Work

 \section{Related Work}

 Learning from incomplete data is a fundamental research area in machine learning.
-Notable related works fall into several categories as denoted below.
+Notable related works fall into categories as denoted below.

-In a neural framework, Variational Auto-Encoders have been commonly used for learning from incomplete data~\cite{mccoy2018variational, williams2018autoencoders, nazabal2018handling}.
+In a neural framework, Variational Auto-Encoders (VAE) have been commonly used for learning from incomplete data~\cite{mccoy2018variational, williams2018autoencoders, nazabal2018handling}.
 A particular implementation based on Conditional Variational Auto-Encoders (C-VAE) has shown to achieve superior performance over existing methods for learning from incomplete data \cite{ivanov2018variational}.

-Generative Adversarial Networks (GANs) have been used for missing data imputation \cite{yoon2018gain}.
-Aside from being particularly hard to train \cite{salimans2016improved}, VAE approaches have shown to perform better in practice \cite{ivanov2018variational}.
-This implementation of VAE is the baseline we compare to in this paper.
+Generative Adversarial Networks (GANs) have been used for missing data imputation~\cite{yoon2018gain}.
+In certain cases such methods can be hard to train~\cite{salimans2016improved} and may not perform well when modeling data with high missing rate (studied in this paper).

+Application-specific approaches exist in computer vision for image inpainting~\cite{pathak2016context, yang2017high}.
+These approaches are effective for images, as they are particularly engineered for visual tasks.
+Such approaches may require similar train and test-time missing rates for best performance.

-Previously proposed Markov-chain based approaches require computationally heavy sampling time and full data to be observable during training \cite{rezende2014stochastic, sohl2015deep, bordes2017learning}.
-One appeal of these models is that they can directly maximize the evidence (as opposed to the lower bound), however at a heavy computational cost.
+Previously proposed Markov-chain based approaches require computationally heavy sampling time and full data to be observable during training~\cite{rezende2014stochastic, sohl2015deep, bordes2017learning}.
+One appeal of these models is that they can directly maximize the evidence (as opposed to the lower bound).
+Other approaches have relied on simple, yet elegant, learning techniques such as Gaussian Mixture Models~\cite{delalleau2012efficient}, Support Vector Machines~\cite{pelckmans2005handling} or Principle Component Analysis~\cite{dray2015principal}.

-Inpainting approaches exist in computer vision which are particularly engineered for visual tasks and sometimes require similar train and test-time missingness for best performance \cite{pathak2016context, yang2017high}.

-Approaches have relied on simple learning techniques such as Gaussian Mixture Models~\cite{delalleau2012efficient}, Support Vector Machines~\cite{pelckmans2005handling} or Principle Component Analysis~\cite{dray2015principal}.
 Such models have fallen short in the recent years due to lacking the necessary complexity to deal with increasingly non-linear nature of many real-world datasets.